-For every dollar you spend on travel and dining, you’ll earn 3 Ultimate Rewards points.
+You’ll earn 3 Ultimate Rewards points for every dollar you spend on dining.
+You’ll also receive the same point value on travel after earning your $300 travel credit.
 Ultimate Rewards are versatile–you can transfer them (1:1) to eight different airline loyalty programs.
 That includes four programs with region-based miles, three with distance-based miles, one with airline points.
 You can also redeem them for 1.5 cents each through the Chase travel portal on cash tickets, which is often the better option for domestic economy flyers.

 No foreign transaction fees are collected.

-The Freedom comes with 15,000 Ultimate Rewards after spending $500 in the first three months & 2,500 Ultimate Rewards for adding an authorized user (just note adding someone as an authorized user probably does count towards their 5/24 total).
+The Freedom technically comes with $150 cash back bonus after spending $500 in the first three months (note adding someone as an authorized user probably does count towards their 5/24 total).

-The Freedom is technically marketed as a cash back card, but if you also have a Chase card that earns Ultimate Rewards that can be transferred to airline/hotel partners (i.e. Sapphire Reserve, Ink Business Preferred, Sapphire Preferred), then all you have to do is move the Ultimate Rewards earned by your Freedom into that account and voilà.
+I say technically because the Freedom is marketed as a cash back card, but if you also have a Chase card that earns Ultimate Rewards that can be transferred to airline/hotel partners (i.e. Sapphire Reserve, Ink Business Preferred, Sapphire Preferred), then all you have to do is move the Ultimate Rewards earned by your Freedom into that account and voilà.
 They turn into that kind of Ultimate Reward, that can be transferred to airline/hotel partners or be redeemed for 1.25 to 1.5 cents a piece through the Chase travel portal.

 This card has no annual fee, and you’ll earn 5x points on the first $1,500 in spending per quarter in rotating categories.